United States Electoral College Cartogram

-Select the color you want and click on any state on the map.
-Right-click on a state to remove its color or hide it.
+Select the color you want and click on a state on the map.
+Right-click on it to remove its color, hide it, and more.

-Add the title you want for the map's legend and choose a label for each color group.
+Add a title for the map's legend and choose a label for each color group.
 Change the color for all states in a group by clicking on it.

 - This map depicts the United States by each state's total electoral votes.